ondrolexa/readsdb/README.md

 3) Contains basic set of svg symbols used by structural geologists.
 4) Plot selected data on Stereonet using [APSG](https://github.com/ondrolexa/apsg) python package for structural geologists.

-Installation instructions and further funcionalities are under active developement.
+**Install instructions and further funcionalities are under active developement.**

 #### Dependency requirements